Starter Tutorial

 In the following dialogue select

-on the left side and tickUse existing environment
+Conda Environmenton the left side and tickUse existing environment.
+From the Dropdown menu selectbirdnet-minimal-dev -

 Confirm all Dialogues by clicking